 Information & Applications » Rule 8.09 - Admission by UBE Score Transfer » Rule 8.09 - Admission by UBE Score Transfer

 About Admission by Transferred UBE

 Missouri began administering the Uniform Bar Examination (UBE) in February 2011.
 UBE jurisdictions administer the same MPT/MEE components and score these components consistently.
-The Missouri Board of Law Examiners will accept a UBE score earned in another UBE jurisdiction if the scaled total score is at least 260 and was attained on a UBE administered within the twenty-four months preceding the date the application to Missouri is properly submitted.
+The Missouri Board of Law Examiners will accept a UBE score earned in another UBE jurisdiction if the scaled total score is at least 260 and was attained on a UBE administered within five years preceding the date the application to Missouri is properly submitted.
 Applicants with a pending application to take the UBE in a jurisdiction other than Missouri (concurrent applicants) must transfer the UBE score within the time period provided in Rule 8.09(b).

 To transfer your certified UBE score to Missouri you must request an official UBE score transcript from NCBE and pay a separate fee to NCBE.
-Instructions for submitting a request can be found on the UBE Score Transcript Services page on NCBE’s web site.
+Instructions for submitting a request can be found on the UBE page on NCBE’s web site.

 To demonstrate that your J.D. degree has been conferred, the Board of Law Examiners requires an official transcript that reflects the date the degree was awarded.
 "Issued to student" transcripts will not be accepted.
 You should request an official transcript be mailed directly to our office by your school or submitted electronically by the school with email notification to our office at email@example.com.
 The transcript must include the date your J.D. degree was awarded.

 The MPRE is developed by the National Conference of Bar Examiners (NCBE) and administered on NCBE's behalf by its test contractor, Pearson VUE.
 Applicants can access the online MPRE registration only through their NCBE Number accounts.
-For information on registration go to the MPRE registration page on the NCBE website.
+For information on registration go to the MPRE page on the NCBE website.

 Applicants must request that NCBE report their MPRE score directly to Missouri.
 Score reports submitted by applicants are not acceptable.
-Additional information can be found online on the MPRE Score Reporting page.
-You may also contact NCBE at: MPRE Records Dept., 302 South Bedford Street, Madison, WI 53703-3614, Phone: (608) 280-8550.
+Additional information can be found online on NCBE's MPRE page.
+You may also contact NCBE by telephone at (608) 280-8550.

 Proof of Citizenship or Prescribed Alien Status